spettersson/splunk4patientprivacy/data_guide.md

 Rule of thumb:
 - Two log sources (for example, F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (for example, Cambio Cosmic) have different formats → Assign each log source a unique sourcetype.
+- Two log sources from the same system have the same format, but falls into two completely different log categories → Assign each log source a unique sourcetype.
-- Two log sources from the same system have the same format → Assign both log sources the same sourcetype.
+- Two log sources from the same system have the same format, and falls into the same log category → Assign both log sources the same sourcetype.
 - Two log sources from different systems have the same format → Assign each log source a unique sourcetype.

 #### **2. Define How the Sourcetype(s) Should Do Event Line-Breaking**